chauff/cse1500-web-transcripts/Assignment-1.md

 ### 5.3)

-Once you have completed the design of your app, head over to CSE1500's Brightspace, go to *Discussions* and then the forum **BOARD GAME APP DESIGNS**.
+Once you have completed the design of your app, head over to CSE1500's :bulb: Brightspace, go to *Discussions* and then the forum **BOARD GAME APP DESIGNS**.
 Create a thread with your team's name as subject/title (e.g. `CSE234`) and post your team's proposed splash screen and game screen.
 Feel free to also add a paragraph describing your choices.

 ## 6. Your own board game app: HTML